 5. Do You Plan to Sell Your Business?

 Whether you want to sell in a year or 10, the S Corp is the ideal business structure to make that transition a breeze.
 Because you can’t transfer ownership of a sole proprietorship (it’s tied to you and only you), the S Corp is a better entity to package up and hand over to the new owners.

 Don’t delay!
-Get your S Corp Election order processed now with CorpNet so you can reap the tax benefits for 2016.
+Get your S Corp Election order processed now with CorpNet so you can reap the tax benefits.